bropedio/brave-new-world/README.md

 * `asm/banks/` - One `.asm` file for each modified FF6 bank, applied in the second step of the build
 * `asm/private/` - Empty directory where "hidden" patches must be added prior to official BNW builds
 * `asm/optional/` - Optional patches
-* `asm/reference/` - Storage for patches that have been integrated into the `banks` asm files
+* `reference/` - Development artifacts and patches that have been integrated into the `banks` asm files

 ## How to Contribute